wghost/UPKUtils/doc/PatchUPK_Readme.txt

         <%t  "text">
         <%t  "text with spaces "and inner quotes"">
 2. Object references:
-    <Class.ClassName> - class reference, must begin with "Class."!
+    <Class.ClassName> - class reference, should begin with "Class."!
     <ClassName.ObjName> - object reference (full object name).
-    <.LocalObjName> - local object reference, must begin with ".".
-Full name is constructed by prepending local
+    <.LocalObjName> - local object reference, should begin with ".".
+Full name is reconstructed by prepending
-    name with full name of current export object.
+	local name with full name of current export object.
 Can not be used outside of export object scope.
-    <@MemberObjName> - member object reference, full object name is constructed by prepending member name with
+    <@MemberObjName> - member object reference, full object name is reconstructed by prepending member name
-    class name, determined from current export object name.
+	with class name determined from current export object name.
 Can not be used outside of export object scope.
     <!AliasName> - alias reference (see ALIAS key description below).
     <NullRef> - null object reference (0x00000000) with 4 serial and 8 memory size.
 3. Name reference:
     <Name> - plain simple name.
+4. [@label_name] and [#label_name], [@] and () - labels and references for auto-calculating memory offsets
+   (see below).

 ------------------
 Keys and sections:
 ------------------
 MODDED_CODE (key and section) - used to write a modded code at current scope, equivalent of MODDED_HEX.
-FIND_CODE (key and section) - used to find specified code, equivalent of FIND_HEX.
+FIND_CODE (key and section) - used to find the code, equivalent of FIND_HEX.
 INSERT_CODE (key and section) - used to insert a code at current position.
 Requires AUTO behavior, as it will resize current object to insert new data.
 Works with export object data only.
 Does not change memory/file size of a script!
 Useful for inserting additional default properties into default property list.
 Warning!
-Using this function for mod distribution is dangerous, as if applied twice it will add specified code twice!
+Using this function for mod distribution is not recommended, as if applied twice it will add the code twice!
 BEFORE_CODE and AFTER_CODE (sections) - behave like BEFORE_HEX and AFTER_HEX, but calculate and write correct
-serial and memory sizes in case of expanding/shrinking the object with script.
+serial and memory sizes in case of expanding/shrinking the object.

 Pseudo-code example:
 [MODDED_CODE]